 Received google verification code without requesting it

-So, getting a verification is a good thing, it’s a line of defence for your account that only you can see and act upon.
-All good.
+Thankfully, Google helps us with this feature, and they won’t be able to get into your account.
+Getting a verification is a good thing, it’s a line of defence for your account that only you can see and act upon.

 First things first, make sure that no one you know may have been the one to do it.
 If you are the account for whatever reason double check that the person you share the account with wasn’t the one who tried to login.